 to represent a standard free space propagation environment with known properties.
 The geometrical dimensions and the electromagnetic characteristics of the absorbing materials limit the bandwidth of the chamber, in particular in the lower frequency range.
-This chamber is devoted to ElectroMagnetic Compatibility (EMC) testing and to all electromagnetic (EM) characterization requiring quiet EM environment (e.g. for antennas radiation pattern and gain and to all electromagnetic [EM] characterization requiring quiet EM environment [e.g. for antennas radiation pattern and gain assessments].
+This chamber is devoted to ElectroMagnetic Compatibility (EMC) testing and to all electromagnetic (EM) characterization requiring quiet EM environment (e.g. for antennas radiation pattern and gain assessments).
+According to the application, the frequency range is from 30 MHz up to 18 GHz.
+For EMC purpose, the chamber and to all electromagnetic (EM) characterization requiring quiet EM environment (e.g. for antennas radiation pattern and gain assessments).
 According to the application, the frequency range is from 30 MHz up to 18 GHz.
 For EMC purpose, the chamber meets the basic EMC requirements in terms of field uniformity and site attenuation for a 3 meters testing.
 Therefore, it is quite usable for EMC pre-compliance testing according to European and to some military and aeronautic EMC standards, for radiated immunity and emission.